What is meant by E-Commerce and how does it operate?

 How do we buy things and how do we pay for them?

 The Main motto of the E-Commerce is to do business, i.e., one party will sell the product and the other party will buy it.
 Today almost everything that we buy from other physical stores can be bought on the online stores.

 Every single thing is now available online.

-E-Commerce can be conducted through various mediums such as email, fax, online catalogs and shopping carts, Electronic Data Interchange (EDI), etc.
+E-Commerce can be conducted through various mediums such as email, fax, online catalogs, and shopping carts, Electronic Data Interchange (EDI), etc.

-Basic working of E-Commerce:
+The basic working of E-Commerce:

 The above diagram outlines the path, how the information travels to create an e-commerce transaction.

 Here is an explanation of each piece.

 There are various parties involved in buying and selling the products online.

 The merchant is a party that sells the product.
 The merchant is a registered user of the online portal who wants to run his/her business by selling the products online.
 A merchant account allows a business to accept credit/debit cards.